Zec de la Grande-Rivière: Geography

-La Grande Rivière has 55 pools for salmon breeding, which are divided into three quota sectors and a further three non-quota sectors.
+The Grand River has 55 pools for salmon breeding, which are divided into three quota sectors and a further three non-quota sectors.
 These pools are identified along the road by special numbering.
 All sectors are fished by wading.

 Provincial fishing licenses are available at the administrative office of the Zec which is located at 3, rue Grande-Allée East, Grande-Rivière or at the Zec entrance station.
-In order to reach it, members and visitors to the ZEC, start from the city of Grande-Rivière, drive on the route Rameau, located on the border of the municipalities of Grande-Rivière and the one of Sainte-Thérèse-de-Gaspé et de Percé.
+In order to reach it, members and visitors to the ZEC, start from the city of Grande-Rivière, drive on the route Rameau, located on the border of the municipalities of Grande-Rivière and the one of Sainte-Thérèse-de-Gaspé and Percé.

 History

-The Gaspé peninsula, including the Grande-Rivière area, was inhabited for thousands of years before European fishers, traders and explorers began passing through the area at the end of the 15th century.
+The Gaspé Peninsula, including the Grande-Rivière area, was inhabited for thousands of years before European fishers, traders and explorers began passing through the area at the end of the 15th century.
 Europeans first began settling near the river in the late seventeenth century.
 On May 31, 1697, Count Frontenac wrote the deed for the seigneurie of the Grande-Rivière, the first seigneur being Jacques Cochu.

 After the British conquest of New France, the land passed to the British and a group of Jersey Islanders.
-In 1919 it was sold to Americans who established the Grand River Fishing Club, which remained in operation until it was bought out in 1992.
+In 1919, it was sold to Americans who established the Grand River Fishing Club, which remained in operation until it was bought out in 1992.